docker/docs/docker-hub/creating-companies.md

 ## Key features

-With a company, company owners can:
+With a company, administrators can:

 - View and manage all nested organizations and configure settings centrally.
 - Carefully control access to the company and company settings.
-- Apply changes to settings across all organizations that are nested under the company.
-- Have up to ten unique users to a company owner role without occupying a purchased seat.
+- Have up to ten unique users assigned the company owner role without occupying a purchased seat.
-- Configure SSO and SCIM for all nested organizations, including SCIM Group mapping.
+- Configure SSO and SCIM for all nested organizations.
 - Enforce SSO log-in for all users in the company.
-- Verify a domain separately from the organization namespace.

 ## Get started